HONESTe Online Consumer

 the criminal even having physical access to your computer.

-To identity where the spyware is coming from and prevent snooping
+To identify where the spyware is coming from and prevent snooping

 to deal with aggressive marketers and those trying to get